New contemporary planning framework

 - State Environmental Planning Policy 62 - Sustainable Aquaculture (SEPP 62).

 The Department formally consulted on these changes between 23 October 2017 and 15 January 2018 and listened to feedback from a wide range of stakeholders.
-More details regarding the consultation process can be found on the Consultation tab.
+Find out more details regarding the consultation process.

 Planning Connects webinar